brendan-ch/sourcebook/README.md

 - MySQL shell
 - Docker (for tests)

-The first step is to create and load the database schema, located under `sql/setup_schema.sql`.
+### MySQL

+Database schema definitions are located under `sql/setup_schema.sql`.
 With the MySQL shell installed, you can run something like this to create your schema: